iamtrazy/wso2is-docker/README.md

 # Changelog

+This section defines the deviations in this version from original [Dockerfile implementaion](https://github.com/wso2/docker-is/blob/master/dockerfiles/alpine/is/Dockerfile) of wso2 identity server Alpine base image.

+### 1. Migration from adoptium temurin jdk 11 to liberica jre 11

+This change is done to mainly achieve the smaller docker image size.
+Compared to the the way that is done in the original implementation which is to download binary release of jdk from adoptium github release, This version utilizes the already available [liberica-runtime-containe](https://hub.docker.com/r/bellsoft/liberica-runtime-container).
+I found a open issue [#332](https://github.com/wso2/docker-is/issues/333) and a PR [#332](https://github.com/wso2/docker-is/pull/332) that maybe addressing some regressions due to doing this but coudn't find any evidences or reasons why this change was done.

+### 2. Fix for a error warning massage that appears due to not using Location to store java preferences

+This also has an open issue [355]("https://github.com/wso2/docker-is/issues/355") and a following [PR]("https://github.com/wso2/docker-is/pull/357") which seems to fix the issue but not yet merged.
+I implemented the same fix here to avoid warning log massages.

+### 3. Some other smaller fixes such as,
+- Avoiding legacy backward compatible Alternative syntax of ENV instruction used in the Dockerfile. https://docs.docker.com/reference/dockerfile/#env
+- Avoiding setting JAVA_HOME & PATH Environment variables since base image already correctly setting those variables.
+- Removing k8 membership scheme as mentioned in the [#403]("https://github.com/wso2/docker-is/pull/403)
+- Removing preinstalled packages such as wget, unzip , netcat-openbsd.
+Couldnt find any usecase of these packages other than for downloading and extracting the IS server ZIP file.

+# Todo

+- [ ] Test whether use of liberica runtime image cause any regressions.
+- [ ] Provide a seperate image with JDK and other OS base images provided by liberica

 # Dockerfile for WSO2 Identity Server

 This section defines the step-by-step instructions to build an [liberica-runtime-container](https://hub.docker.com/r/bellsoft/liberica-runtime-container) based Docker image for WSO2 Identity Server `7.0.0`.